 Membership in the Knickerbocker Greys is available to boys and girls of good character ages 6 to 16.
 Anyone interested in joining the Corps is welcome to attend one of the weekly drills to see first-hand what a session is like, and to meet with one of the members of the Board, who will be pleased to discuss the Corps with them.
-For more information, please contact the President of the Board of the Greys through the CONTACT tab.
-The annual fee is $595 per cadet per year, which includes rental of required uniform components.
-A fully refundable deposit of $250 is requested.
-Financial assistance is available for those in need.

 The focus of each weekly meeting is to learn traditional marching and drill routines, but cadets learn much more than the drill itself.
 Greys learn discipline and the habits of orderliness.
 They develop leadership capabilities, learning how to motivate others, to deal with subordinates firmly, but respectfully and to lead a group of peers.
 These elements of leadership will help them in all areas of their school lives now and with their jobs and families later in life.